xmtp/xmtp-web/packages/react-sdk/README.md

 ### Next.js

-Next.js seems to have some issues with processing ES Modules.
-If you experience any issues when importing `@xmtp/react-sdk`, you can disable ESM imports by updating your config.
+Next.js may have issues with processing ES Modules when importing `@xmtp/react-sdk`.
+If you experience any problems, you can disable ESM imports by updating your config.

 `next.config.js`: